Dev-RoMa/carDrive-Godot-/READMEPLS.txt

 V.7 -- added testing area, one jump, road with sidewalks and two buildings
     -- the sedan (car 2) has health now, u can kill it with enough pews pews or a few rocket blasts --> explosion on kill yet not added

+V.8
+    -- ADDED AN ENEMY, IT WILL GO ALWAYS TO THE TOP LEFT CORNER FOR SOME REASON -- ENEMY HAS COLLISSIONS
+    -- THE ENEMY DOESNT GIVES A F ABOUT YOU YOU WILL BE CRUSHED